leewinder/ng2-dynamic-dialog/README.md

 ### Triggering Dialogs With Custom Components
 ![](https://cloud.githubusercontent.com/assets/1649415/17703216/d6144b42-63c8-11e6-8f1f-a1dc86ca4227.gif)

-If you have dialog content that is more complicated than standard HTML can provide, or you need to provide internal behaviour within the dialog, you can pass components to the dialog to be rendered.
+If you have content that is more complicated than standard HTML can provide, or you need to provide internal behaviour within the dialog itself, you can pass components to the dialog to be rendered.
 This will create an instance of your component within the dialog's HTML tree and behaves like any other instantiated component.

-Passing a custom component can be seen in [custom-component-dialog.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/dialogs/custom-component-dialog/custom-component-dialog.component.ts).
+Passing a custom component can be seen in [custom-component-dialog.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/custom-component-dialog/custom-component-dialog.component.ts).

 ```TypeScript
   // Shows the sign in dialog